-St Anne's is frequently oversubscribed, so the Governing Body maintains a waiting list, until the end of the Autumn Term.
-Parents who have expressed the school as a preference and have not been offered a place at the school or at a higher preference school, will automatically be placed on the waiting list.
+St Joseph's Governing Body maintains a waiting list until the end of the Autumn Term 2020.
+Parents who have expressed the school as a preference and have not been offered a place at the school, or at a higher preference school, will automatically be placed on the waiting list.
 Other parents who have submitted an appeal or who have opted to go on the list will also be placed on the list.
-All pupils on the waiting list will be ranked according to the oversubscription criteria.
+All children on the waiting list will be ranked according to the school's oversubscription criteria.
 Places will be offered, should any become available, to the highest ranked application received by the date the place becomes available.
-If new or late applications have a higher priority under the oversubscription criteria, they will be ranked higher than those who have been on the list for some time.
-A significant change of circumstances, such as a change of address, will be taken into account: evidence must be provided.
+It should be noted that if new or late applications have a higher priority under the oversubscription criteria, they will be ranked higher than those who have been on the list for some time.

-Children who have been formally referred under the Local Authority's Fair Access Protocol or who are the subject of a formal direction by the Local Authority to admit must be given precedence over any other children on the waiting list.

-Children with Exceptional Medical Needs or Home Circumstances and/or Special Educational Needs
+A significant change of circumstances, such as a change of address, will be taken into account: evidence must be provided to support this.
+Children who have been formally referred under the Tameside Metropolitan Borough Council's Fair Access Protocol or who are the subject of a formal direction by the Tameside Council's to admit must be given precedence over any other children on the waiting list.
+Children with Exceptional Medical Needs or Home Circumstances and/or Special Educational Needs Written evidence must be provided from a doctor or other agency that a child has exceptional needs which means that admission to St. Joseph's R.C.
+Primary School is essential not just desirable.

-Written evidence must be provided from a Doctor or other agency that he/she has exceptional needs which means that admission to St Anne's Primary School is essential (not just desirable).
-A panel of Governors will make a decision as to whether to admit a child under this criteria using the evidence provided.
+A panel of Governors will make a decision as to whether to admit a child under this criterion using the evidence provided.
 All information provided will be in the strictest confidence.

-Looked After Children and Previously Looked After Children

-A Looked After Child is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their Social Services functions (under Section 22(1) of the Children Act 1989).
-A previously Looked After Child is one who immediately moved on from that status after becoming subject to an adoption, residence, or special guardianship order.

-Infant Class Sizes

-Infant classes (viz. those where the majority of children will reach the age of 5, 6 or 7 during the school year) must not contain more than 30 pupils with a single school teacher.
+Looked-after Children and Previously Looked-after Children A looked-after child is a child who is (a) In the care of a Local Authority, or, (b) Being provided with accommodation by a Local Authority in the exercise of their Social Services functions (under Section 22(1) of the Children Act 1989).
+A previously lookedafter child is one who immediately moved on from that status after becoming subject to an adoption, residence, or special guardianship order.
+Infant Class Sizes Infant (Key Stage 1) classes (i.e. those where the majority of children will reach the age of 5, 6 or 7 during the school year) must not contain more than 30 pupils where there is a single school teacher.
 Additional children may be admitted under very limited exceptional circumstances.
 These children will remain an 'excepted pupil' for the time they are in an infant class or until the class numbers fall back to the current infant class size limit.
-The excepted children are as defined in the Admissions Code 2011 (Section 2.15)
+Excepted children are as defined in the government's Admissions Code 2011 (Section 2.15) Nursery Admissions Admission arrangements to the St Joseph's Nursery are separate to these for the Reception Class.